simplajs/simpla-article/README.md

 Initializing with static content is useful for converting existing sites to Simpla, or bootstrapping a project with predefined content.
 By putting markup inside `<simpla-article>` and then calling `Simpla.save()` you can easily set static content directly to Simpla's API.

-**Note:** Since any static content is overwritten by remote data, you should not have content inside `<simpla-article>` in production, because if newer content gets saved you will experience FOUC (Flash Of Unformatted Content) when the static content is overwritten.
+> Since static content is overwritten by remote data, you should not have content inside `<simpla-article>` in production.
+If newer content gets saved you will experience FOUC (Flash Of Unformatted Content) when the static content is overwritten

 ## Custom placeholders

-You can set custom placeholders (displayed when simpla-article is editable and does not have content) the same way as native elements, with a `placeholder` attribute
+You can set custom placeholders (displayed when simpla-article is editable and doesn't have content) with a `placeholder` attribute

 ```html
 <simpla-article